MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

       - **Time window**: Define one or more blocks of time that restrict when the updates install.
 The effect of the following options depends on the Schedule type you selected.
 With a start day and end day, overnight blocks are supported.
 Options include:

         - **Start day**: Choose the day on which the schedule window starts.
         - **Start time**: Choose the time day when the schedule window begins.
-For example, if you select 5 AM and have a Schedule type of *Update during scheduled time*, 5 AM will be the time that updates can begin to install.
-If you chose a Schedule type of *Update outside of a scheduled time*, 5 AM will be the start of a period of time that updates can't install.
+For example, if you select 5 AM and have a Schedule type of *Update during scheduled time*, 5 AM is the time that updates can begin to install.
+If you chose a Schedule type of *Update outside of a scheduled time*, 5 AM is the start of a period of time that updates can't install.
         - **End day**: Choose the day on which the schedule window ends.
         - **End time**: Choose the time of day when the schedule window stops.
-For example, if you select 1 AM and have a Schedule type of *Update during scheduled time*, 1 AM will be the time when updates can no longer install.
-If you chose a Schedule type of *Update outside of a scheduled time*, 1 AM will be the start of a period of time that updates can install.
+For example, if you select 1 AM and have a Schedule type of *Update during scheduled time*, 1 AM is the time when updates can no longer install.
+If you chose a Schedule type of *Update outside of a scheduled time*, 1 AM is the start of a period of time that updates can install.

        If you don't configure times to start or end, the configuration results in no restriction and updates can install at any time.